TritonDataCenter/rfd/rfd/0121/README.md

     Copyright (c) 2018, Joyent, Inc.
 -->

-# RFD XXX bhyve brand
+# RFD 121 bhyve brand

 ## Introduction

 **NOTE**  This is an early draft.
 Your feedback and that of others will likely cause things to change.
+Open [issues](https://github.com/joyent/rfd/issues/76) are tagged with @githubusername.

 For reasons beyond the scope of this document, `bhyve` is needed by SmartOS.
 It is at least an analog for `kvm` and perhaps an outright replacement.
 This